dmitry-salnikov/articles/_posts/2014-02-01-provision-an-ec2-instance-with-vagrant-and-ansible.md

 This file says that we will use the box named *precise64*, located at the given URL, and we want to provision it using Ansible, and the path to the playbook.

 By running `vagrant up`, a box gets started and provisioned.
+An inventory file is generated for us inside the directory, so ansible will know what to do.
 The output should be similar to this:

 ```
 Bringing machine 'default' up with 'virtualbox' provider...